tylerjamesf/life_expectancy_GDP/README.md

 ## I. Introduction
    ### A. Background
-      1. Briefly explain the importance of studying the relationship between GDP and life expectancy.
+      1. Studying the relationship between GDP and Life Expectancy provides valuable informed decisions that could help to shape policices and help populations in these areas.
       2. Countries data include: Chile, China, Germany, Mexico, United States, and Zimbabwe

    ### B. Goals

 ## II.
 Data Gathering
    ### A. Data Sources

-   ### B. Data Collection
+      1. Data provided for the project by World Health Organization and the World Bank.

 ## III.
 Analytical Steps